 Society drills into us that we need a car.
-However, if you live in the city, don’t travel long distances, and have no inclination to go anywhere remote, you could save money by using public transport, car-sharing or hiring your vehicle of choice.
+However, if you live in the city, don’t travel long distances, and have no inclination to go anywhere remote, you could save money by using public transport, car-sharing or hiring your vehicle.

 […] many people believe, a sustainable lifestyle does not necessarily need significant, expensive changes.
 Infact, switching to a sustainable […]